Books by Theme

 The life of the woman who became known as Harriet Tubman is presented to a new generation with an introduction by award-winning author, Jason Reynolds, and a stunning new cover by Kadir Nelson.
 Originally published in 1955, the readable text has the hallmarks of the novelist who wrote it.
 She places Harriet in historical context, breathing life into Tubman and her times.

 Love is an emotion that shows in many ways.
-From the unparalleled love that parents convey to their children to the “smell of crashing waves, and a train whistling …” It is also the “crease in your grandfather’s face”.
+From the unparalleled love that parents convey to their children to the “smell of crashing waves, and a train whistling …” It is also the “crease in your grandfather’s face.”
 Through sophisticated, sometimes unsettling images and text, readers are reminded that though it all, “You’ll have love, love, love.”
 Also see the Spanish version: Amor.

 Peekaboo!
 Lift the paws and what do you see?
 Boldly colored, textured, cuddly animals giving – and getting -- soft kisses to the reader.
 Ideal for sharing one-on-one, this predictable, repetitious, and interactive book has become a modern classic.